HLT60512 – Advanced Diploma of Naturopathy Course

 - professional practice and development in relation to practice of natural therapies.

-Many other short courses are also offered to complement the course and create an awareness of various natural therapy modalities that are available.
+Many other short courses are also offered to complement the course and create an awareness of other natural therapy modalities.

 Students progress through the course by completing AIHM subjects that are mapped against nationally endorsed units of competency from the health training package.
 Upon completion of all the AIHM subjects and clinical requirements students receive a nationally recognised qualification.
 Students may have to complete more than one AIHM subject to gain a complete unit of competency.